 Nikola Tesla and Plato’s Cave

-These musings are in response to a friend, a spiritual teacher and former physicist & mathematician, who expressed an opinion about the inventor Nikola Tesla the inventor.
+These musings are in response to a friend, a spiritual teacher and former physicist & mathematician, who expressed an opinion about the inventor Nikola Tesla.
 His view was that Tesla was a 3rd rate physicist, and not up there with the greats like Einstein and Boltzmann with regard to being a vessel for expressing the timeless light of Consciousness via his creative scientific work (such as in physics theories).
 He felt Tesla was a bit of an eccentric crank, and that Tesla and his theories and ideas are merely in vogue now (because of Elon Musk’s company with the same name) as well as New-Agey, and that the inventor had Asperger Syndrome.
 In his view, Asperger’s would account for Tesla’s ability to hyper-focus and visualize a complete solution without drawing it beforehand, just as some autistic artists can view a scene and then reproduce it, in amazing detail, from their memory, in a drawing.
 My friend also disparaged Tesla as being a mere engineer, and not a physicist.

 I wasn’t aware of any current New-Agey view of him and only vaguely aware his newfound popularity.
 But in my view it’s apples and oranges comparing an inventor who had some physical theories along the way, as it would be to judge Einstein of Boltzman on how great they were as inventors or engineers (granted that my knowledge of all of them is limited to some degree, but I did study Tesla’s inventing work, much of which is worthy of respect).